For Universities, Admissions & Academic Hiring

 60-section dossier — more depth than any interview reveals

-Every candidate evaluation is powered by a comprehensive OSINT dossier.
-Here's what MentionFox builds from public data alone — the candidate never knows you looked.
+Every candidate evaluation is powered by a comprehensive, sourced dossier.
+Here's what MentionFox builds — every claim cited — without the candidate ever taking part.

 Noam Chomsky — Professor Emeritus of Linguistics, MIT

 Conversation starters.
 Key relationships.
 Timing & receptivity.
 How to approach.
-All from public data.
+Every claim sourced and cited.

 Noam Chomsky Dossier